Use a Camera to Acquire Point Cloud, Generate Point Cloud Model, and Configure the Trajectory

 Trajectory simplification

 You can simplify trajectories by adjusting the following parameters.
-This reduces the number of trajectory points and simplifies trajectory shape while preserving overall geometry as much as possible.
-It is suitable for scenarios that require lower trajectory complexity, such as reducing subsequent processing time and improving robot motion efficiency.
+By reducing the number of trajectory points, the trajectory shape is simplified while preserving the overall shape as much as possible.
+This is suitable for scenarios that require reduced trajectory complexity, such as reducing subsequent processing time and improving robot motion efficiency.

-The maximum allowed deviation when simplifying trajectories.
-The larger the deviation, the fewer points remain, but trajectory shape may be distorted.
+Maximum allowed deviation (H) when simplifying trajectories.
+The larger the value, the more points are reduced, but the trajectory shape may be distorted.

-If the distance between two points in the original trajectory is greater than this value, both points are retained.
+If the distance (Dis) between two trajectory points in the original trajectory is greater than this value, both points will be retained.

 -